If At First You Don't Succeed

 Remus gave her a shrug.
 "The same as always before it happens," he replied glumly.

-They uttered several versions of "'night," but Sirius hung back, and his friends did not wait up for him.
-He gave Poppy a long look.
+They uttered several versions of "'night," but Sirius hung back, and his friends did not wait for him.
+He gave Poppy a long look once the others were long gone.
 "Erm… Poppy…"

 She bit her lip.
 "Yes, Mr. Black?"